coradora/3010-proj-grp-2/README.md

 3. If both servers are correctly configured, access the webserver's frontend by navigating to 127.0.0.1 or localhost in a web browser.
 The Faculty dashboard should appear, featuring a navigation bar leading to other tables.

-During this phase, we introduced a custom query page for executing user-defined SELECT queries.
-This temporary feature demonstrates input sanitization for forms interacting with Flask and our backend system.
-The custom query page returns an error for invalid, empty, or potentially harmful queries, such as DROP, UPDATE, INSERT, or DELETE.
+During this phase, we implemented a Docker container that would allow us to more quickly build, test, and deploy the dashboard application.